 Tampa’s Cuban food scene gets overshadowed by Miami, but the Columbia Cafe (an outpost of a restaurant opened by a Cuban immigrant in Tampa’s Ybor City ‘hood in 1905) and its insane ropa vieja or giant Cuban sandwich will convert you to Cigar City’s claim on the cuisine.

 Washington Dulles International

 Bar Symon (Terminal D, near Gate 16)

-Cleveland-based Iron Chef Michael Symon’s comfort-food pub opened last February (with power outlets at every table!) and has a very solid list of craft beers, cocktails, and damn good burgers (get the Fat Doug and you won’t need to eat again for 11-14 hours).
+Cleveland-based Iron Chef Michael Symon’s comfort-food pub has power outlets at every table and a very solid list of craft beers, cocktails, and mighty fine burgers (get the Fat Doug and you won’t need to eat again for 11-14 hours).
 If you can’t make it here, we recommend hitting Chef Geoff’s by Terminal C14.